ISUgenomics/bioinformatics-workbook/dataAnalysis/nextflow/02_creatingAworkflow.md

 ### Prerequisites

 This tutorial assumes that you are familiar with bash scripting and [how to run blast locally](https://bioinformaticsworkbook.org/dataAnalysis/blast/blastExample.html#gsc.tab=0).
+And perhaps how to use Github.

 ## Nextflow setup